intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/configuration.md

 - `bigdl.failure.retryTimes`: To set how many times to retry when there's failure in distributed training.
 Default is 5.
 - `bigdl.failure.retryTimeInterval`: To set how long to recount the retry times.
 Time unit here is second.
 Default is 120.
 - `bigdl.check.singleton`: To check whether multiple partitions run on the same executor, which is bad for performance.
 Default is false.
+- `bigdl.ModelBroadcastFactory`: Specify a ModelBroadcastFactory which creates a ModelBroadcast to control how to broadcast the model in the distributed training.

 **Tensor**